dxlnr/fromthetransistor/04/README.md

-# Compiler: A “high” level language
+# Compiler: A “high” Level Language